thinkful-ei17/node-capstone-abraham-linda/README.md

 #Pain Points
 1. be cautious with referencing older code because no set pattern ex. syntax can change with different version dependencies (libraries).
 Ex. test -should vs. shouldOf; should vs. accept; fetch headers vs. New Headers
+2. Don't forget to keep your promises. :) (promises are important!)

 #Lessons Learned
 1. Refer to latest documentation